These sour cream chicken enchiladas are the best enchiladas I have ever eaten.

 And another reason for me cooking so much Mexican food lately is my kids watching some children series on Netflix, where apparently people eat nothing else than tacos and enchiladas… So, they keep asking me for them as well.

-But what can I say about these particular sour cream chicken enchiladas?
+But what can I say about these particular chicken enchiladas with sour cream sauce?

 The recipe I had used before was pretty elaborate, it took a much longer time to cook and it used much more ingredients, thus being more expensive than these sour cream chicken enchiladas.